Canleskis/particular/particular/README.md

 ## Goals

 The main goal of this crate is to provide users with a simple API to set up N-body gravitational simulations that can easily be integrated into existing game and physics engines.
-Thus it doe not concern itself with numerical integration or other similar tools and instead only focuses on the acceleration calculations.
+Thus it does not concern itself with numerical integration or other similar tools and instead only focuses on the acceleration calculations.